Mixtape-Sessions/Causal-Inference-2/Lab/Cheng_Hoekstra/README.md

 4. Next, use the Sun and Abraham event-study estimator. *Note:* use `sunab` function within the `fixest` package in R or the `eventstudyinteract` package in Stata.

-5. Last, construct a stacked estimator where for each group, you keep all not-yet-treated observations and the never treated obserations.
+5. As a bonus exercise, construct a stacked estimator where for each group, you keep all not-yet-treated observations and the never treated obserations.
 Keep observations only for event-time between -5 and +4.
 Make sure to properly stack the data and cluster at the `sid` x stack_id level.